Project-OMOTES/rtc-tools-heat-network/docs/theory/Validation_pipe_diameter_sizing.rst

     :math:`C`: is the distance between the center of the pipes [m].

-Assuming that all temperatures supply and return temperatures are fixed (no degrade in temperature due to losses), and fluid properties do not dependent on temperature, e.g. to linearize the problem, has several consequences:
+Assuming that all supply and return temperatures are fixed (no degrade in temperature due to losses), and fluid properties do not dependent on temperature, e.g. to linearize the problem, has several consequences: